saifulislam88/nginx-proxy-manager/nginx-proxy-manager-README.md

 ### **1. Create the Script:**

-Save the following script as `nginx-proxy-manager-install.sh`:
+Save the following script as `nginx-proxy-manager-install.sh`

      #!/bin/bash